electron/electron/docs/api/dialog.md

 The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.

-If a `callback` is passed, the dialog will not block the process.
+If the `callback` and `browserWindow` arguments are passed, the dialog will not block the process.
 The API call will be asynchronous and the result will be passed via `callback(response)`.

 ### `dialog.showErrorBox(title, content)`